nguyenhphilip/pn-blog/content/poems/dwell.md

 * have we left unchecked
 * Forgotten and locked away
 * With the key nowhere to be found?
 * Don't worry.
-The door is still open.
+* The door is still open.
 * Climb the creaking stairs
 * Open the dust-covered drawers and look in
-* Run your fingers along the wooden shelves,
+* Run your fingers along the wooden shelves
 * now draped in darkness,
 * somewhere in the attic of your mind.
 * Once there you may rediscover